AdobeDocs/experience-platform.en/help/segmentation/ui/overview.md

 ![](../images/segment-builder/audience-folder-structure.png)

-You can also search for Audiences using the search bar, which utilizes [Lucene's search syntax](https://docs.microsoft.com/en-us/azure/search/query-lucene-syntax).
+You can also search for [!UICONTROL Audiences] using the search bar, which utilizes [Lucene's search syntax](https://docs.microsoft.com/en-us/azure/search/query-lucene-syntax).
 On the *[!UICONTROL Audiences]* tab, selecting a top-level folder causes the search bar to appear, allowing you to search within that folder.
 Search results only begin to populate once entire words are entered.
-For example, to find an Audience named `Online Shoppers`, start typing "Online" in the search bar.
+For example, to find an [!UICONTROL Audience] named `Online Shoppers`, start typing "Online" in the search bar.
 Once the word "Online" has been typed in full, search results containing the word "Online" appear.

 ## Rule builder canvas

 A segment definition is a collection of rules used to describe key characteristics or behavior of a target audience.
-These rules are created using the *[!UICONTROL rule builder canvas]*, located in the center of Segment Builder.
+These rules are created using the *[!UICONTROL rule builder canvas]*, located in the center of [!UICONTROL Segment Builder].

 To add a new rule to your segment definition, drag a tile from the *[!UICONTROL Fields]* tab and drop it onto the rule builder canvas.
 You will then be presented with context-specific options according to the type of data being added.
-Available data types include: strings, dates, [!DNL ExperienceEvents], Event Types, and Audiences.
+Available data types include: strings, dates, [!DNL ExperienceEvents], [!UICONTROL Event Types], and [!UICONTROL Audiences].

 ![](../images/segment-builder/rule-builder-canvas.png)